Do your business policies really make sense?

 When was the last time you reviewed your policies in dealing with clients?
 When was the last time you pretended to be a client?

-Recently I needed salt for the coming ice storm and went to the local grocery store.
+A couple of years ago I needed salt for an upcoming ice storm and went to the local grocery store.
 They had it.
 Stacked on big palettes outside the store.
 Terrific.
-It was the only thing I wanted to buy, but who wants to carry in 40 lbs of salt into a store?
+It was the only thing I wanted to buy, but who wants to carry 40 lbs of salt into a store?

-Now salt was scarce this winter, and fortunately I’m not a tiny, frail woman, an elderly patron, someone in a wheelchair, a pregnant woman, a young father or mother carrying one child and towing a second by hand, or one who recently had an operation and is not even allowed to lift a gallon of milk!
+Now salt was scarce that winter, and fortunately I’m not a tiny woman, an elderly patron, someone in a wheelchair, a pregnant woman, a young father or mother carrying one child and towing a second by hand, or someone who recently had an operation and is not even allowed to lift a gallon of milk!
 So I begrudgingly complied and a minute later I am back in line waiting several minutes again so I can plop this huge bag onto the counter and have the young clerk scan it.